Contributing to well-functioning, well-organized and reliable markets.

 Markets serve two main functions: they facilitate price discovery and offer an exchange for risk.

 For investors active on financial and commodity markets, the only responsible source of return is risk premium.
-Transtrend – and its clients – must therefore be prepared to take risks.
+We — and our clients — must therefore be prepared to take risks.
 Specifically market price risk, which results from potential price changes due to shifts in the flows of supply and demand.
 And by taking on risk, we are prepared to lose money.
 This is an important role of investors.
 Investors do not receive risk premium for free.
-They receive risk premium for being prepared to lose money in scenarios in which other market participants are unwilling or unable to lose.
+They receive risk premium for being prepared to lose money in scenarios in which other market participants are unwilling or unable to lose money.

 This preparedness to lose is closely linked to another important role of active investors: to offer liquidity.
-Investors who are prepared to lose do not sell during sell-offs, but are willing and able to buy when markets are being pushed below their reasonable value.
+Investors who are prepared to lose do not sell during sell-offs, but instead are willing and able to buy when markets are being pushed below their reasonable value.
 So, part of the risk premium we are after is effectively liquidity premium.
-Market participants who are prepared to take a loss from time to time, who do not sell during sell-offs but are willing to buy, are of essential importance to the stability of the economy.
+Market participants who are prepared to take an occasional loss, who do not sell during sell-offs but instead are willing to buy, are of essential importance to the stability of the economy.
 They are a calming factor in times of adversity.

 Being prepared to lose money and to offer liquidity is not prompted by charitable considerations, but by the expectation that losses will be more than compensated for via positions in other markets and/or at other points in time.